-Our school logo displays (rather than a connection to Queen Victoria) the keys of St Peter as we are in the parish of St Peter, Great Berkhamsted.
+Our school logo displays the keys of St Peter as we are in the parish of St Peter, Great Berkhamsted.

 Our logo shows two crossed keys representing the keys to the office of St Peter or the keys to the kingdom of Heaven which Christ promised by divine authority to Peter.